Skip to main content

 North Sea Coast / Hamburg

-Northern German cuisine emphasizes seafood and maritime traditions.
-Hamburg's Fischmarkt supplies fresh fish for dishes like Finkenwerder Scholle (plaice with bacon), Labskaus (corned beef hash), and Matjes herring.
-Hearty, simple preparations reflect the region's fishing heritage.
+In the north the cooking leans on the sea.
+Hamburg's Fischmarkt keeps the fish coming for dishes like Finkenwerder Scholle (plaice with bacon), Labskaus (corned beef hash), and Matjes herring.
+The preparations stay simple and filling, in keeping with the area's fishing past.

 Cultural Significance:

-The cuisine reflects Hamburg's Hanseatic trading heritage and maritime culture, with fishing traditions dating back centuries.
+The food carries Hamburg's Hanseatic trading past and its maritime culture, with fishing traditions that go back centuries.

 Signature Dishes: